Asset Location Methodology

 Let’s start with what asset location isn’t.
 All investors must select a mix of stocks and bonds, finding an appropriate balance of risk and expected return, in line with their goals.
 One common goal is retirement, in which case, the mix of assets should be tailored to match the investor’s time horizon.
 This initial determination is known as "asset allocation," and it comes first.

 When investing in multiple accounts, it is common for investors to simply recreate their desired asset allocation in each account.
-On a superficial level, this makes sense.
 If each account, no matter the size, holds the same assets in the same proportions, adding up all the holdings will also match the desired asset allocation.
 If all these funds, however scattered, are invested towards the same goal, this is the right result.
 The aggregate portfolio is the one that matters, and it should track the asset allocation selected for the common goal.

 Portfolio Managed Separately in Each Account